 Documentation and required fee should be submitted for the AP.

 You will get a fixed revenue from the stockbroker for whom you are working as an AP.
 Suppose, if initially it has been agreed between you two that you will get 50% of the revenue share generated by your referred client then you will get the amount for the lifetime.
 For example, if your referred client generates ₹10,000 in a month then your share will be ₹5,000.

 You can continue your work through your ID from where you can refer your client to the stockbroker.

 More referred client means more income for you.

 Sub-broker Courses and Exams:

-To become a sub-broker one can qualify the following exams.
-These exams are arranged by NSE and have three modules i.e basic module, intermediate module and advanced module.
+To become a sub-broker one can qualify for the following exams.
+These exams are arranged by NSE and have three modules i.e basic module, an intermediate module, and advanced module.
 All exams under these modules have different time duration, qualifying marks, and total marks.

 NCFM (NSE Certification in the financial market)